ribeiro-jenny/FinalProjectVS/README.md

 ##### Description

-MiniMax decision making algorithms work well for zero-sum games.
-The algorithm assumes it is playing agaisnt an optimal player.
+MiniMax decision-making algorithms work well for zero-sum games.
+The algorithm assumes it is playing against an optimal player.
-It works by assigning pacman to aim for the maximum possible score and the ghosts aiming for the minimum possible score.
-This works because an increase in the pacmans score means a decrease in the ghosts score (zero-sum game).
-To keep a maximum score if the pacman knows there is no option but to die it walks into a ghost to end the game with the max points possible.
+It works by assigning PacMan to aim for the maximum possible score and the ghosts aiming for the minimum possible score.
+This works because an increase in the PacMan's score means a decrease in the ghost's score (zero-sum game).
+To keep a maximum score if the pacman knows there is no option but to die, it walks into a ghost to end the game with the max points possible.

-Note that this agent will not win every game (as expected) both because the ghost may not make the optimal move and because of the depth limitation.
+Note that this agent will not win every game (as expected), both because the ghost may not make the optimal move and because of the depth limitation.

 The minimax algorithm has limitions.
-One must limit the depth searched because it would not be fast enough to play through an entire possibility of game outcomes every move.
-Limiting the depth works but the algorithm is no longer returning the most optimal move for the full game but just of that depth search.
+One must limit the depth searched because it would not be fast enough to play through an entire possibility of game outcomes for every move.
+Limiting the depth works, but the algorithm is no longer returning the most optimal move for the full game, just of that depth search.

 ![mini max algo](imgs/MiniMaxAlgo.JPG)